gilbert/zaml/README.md

 [View this example in the online editor](https://gilbert.github.io/zaml/editor.html#s=N4IgzgxgFgpgtgQxALhMADgJwPYCsYQAuAPnAK4A2hAlssDYRTADSECe6MAvlyM+NjKYIMFCCx4ChAATAAOgDtp0hk2kBBRV0UT8RWYuWqY0gEKGVHE50xhsChBS2KQXIA)

-It will also guarantee your key is always present, even if the user does not provide any.
+`|multi` will also ensure your key is always present, even if the user does not provide any.

 ```zaml
 # if your schema is {project|multi:{title,type}}